xraypy/xraylarch/doc/installation.rst

 .. note::

-   There can be no spaces in your username or the path in which Larch is installed.
+   There can be no spaces in the path in which Larch is installed.
+   (to be clear, this is common to other Python environments).

-   If you have a space in your Windows username, you can probably install to ``C:\Users\Public`` - that has worked for some people!
+   If you have a space in your user name, you must install to a different location.
+Using ``C:\Users\Public`` has worked for many people.

 Installing with these installer programs should write to files only to